-When two geniuses of haute horlogerie, Edouard Meylan (H. Moser & Cie.) is Maximilian Busser (MB&F) come together to create a collaborative timepiece, of course the result will be truly special.
+When two geniuses of haute horlogerie, Edouard Meylan (H. Moser & Cie.) to Maximilian Busser (MB&F) come together to create a collaborative timepiece, of course the result will be truly special.

 H. Moser & Cie. e MB&F they are two independent Swiss companies on a human scale, managed by two personalities animated by a great passion as well as long-time acquaintances, who appreciate and respect each other both personally and professionally.
 In fact, the two brands have been collaborating with Precision Engineering AG, a subsidiary of H. Moser & Cie, which, in particular, provides a MB&F its spirals.
 It is therefore not surprising that MB&F asked Edouard Meylan to participate as a "friend" of the brand in the creation of an example of performance art.
 Another aspect of this collaboration lies in its reciprocity.